 Yes.
 All service request that require financial support from the LDSS/VDSS must be entered into an adoption assistance agreement prior to the start of service.

 What Should Families Know About Applying for Subsidy?

 The LDSS or LCPA responsible for an adoption placement must provide information to foster parent(s) and prospective adoptive parent(s) about the adoption assistance program; this should include an explanation of the criteria to be used to determine whether a particular child is hard to place or handicapped.
 Such information must be provided when prospective adoptive parents indicate an interest in adopting a particular child and to foster parents at the time that they are told that a proceeding has been started to free a foster child in their home.

 19. Who makes the final determination on an adoption assistance agreement?

 The LDSS shall make a reasonable, but unsuccessful, effort to place the child for adoption with appropriate adoptive parents without providing adoption assistance.
 The only exception to this requirement is in situations where it would be against the best interests of the child due to such factors as the existence of significant emotional ties with the prospective adoptive parent(s) while in their care as a foster child, or adoption by a relative (in keeping with the statutory emphasis on the placement of children with relatives).
 Qualification for adoption assistance payments shall be determined by the LDSS in accordance with rules and regulations established by VDSS.

 20. How do families request adoption assistance after finalization of an adoption?

 An application for adoption assistance must be submitted within 12 months of a diagnosis of a congenital or hereditary defect.
 The family may apply for state adoption assistance only.
-Children for whom adoption assistance applications are made after finalization of adoption are not eligible for Medicaid, unless the family income makes them generally eligible for Medicaid.

 How Can a Family Adjust an Adoption Assistance Agreement?